simonsobs/socs/docs/agents/magpie.rst

       run_lyrebird --port 8675 8676

-   and this will start lyrebird for the two corresponding slotkjs.
+   and this will start lyrebird for the two corresponding slots.

 Operation